A Date with Dates – All the Health BenefitsReading time: 10 min

 Date Pudding

-There are several variations of date pudding available online, but this simple recipe is easy to follow and yields great results for your alkaline and high-pH diet.
+Several variations of date pudding are available online, but this simple recipe is easy to follow and yields great results for your alkaline and high-pH diet.

 Ingredients: